logica-web/logica-web.github.io/docs/usrguide/rules.md

 >The conclusion holds if the conditions in the body hold.

+Rules in Logica are built by combining predicate calls through two 2 fundamental logic operators:
+* Conjunction denoted as `,` which stands for logical AND.
+* Disjunction denoted as `|` which stands for logical OR.

 ## Example Rules

 **Example 1**: To state "X is the grandparent of Z if X is the parent of the parent of Z" in Logica, we would write: